Enter your email address to subscribe to RxTrace and receive notifications of new posts by email. (About one per week on Mondays)

 In this essay I am looking at track & trace models from a global viewpoint, which is something that GS1 is doing but the FDA may not.
 Attacks on the pharma supply chain are a global problem and global problems demand global solutions or gaps will be left for criminals to exploit.

-GS1′s goal is to develop standards that apply globally as much as possible and the FDA will likely find that Read the rest of this entry »
+GS1’s goal is to develop standards that apply globally as much as possible and the FDA will likely find that Continue reading The Viability of Global Track & Trace Models

 Certifications In A California-Compliant Drug Pedigree